Bin-Huang/NodeSpider/doc/new.md

 NodeSpider supports promise and async function, so you can write some async code in your callback just wrap into promise and return, or write your callback as async function.

-The three parameters are passed in turn between each function.
-All changes to the parameters will be passed to the next function
+The three parameters will be passed in turn between each function.
+All changes to the three parameters will be passed to the next function

 - `err` when there aren't error , it will be `null`
 - `current` current task's information
 - - `response`